 - 2.2.1 "Transition demand" is a logical and intuitive procedure to transfer the dynamic driving task from automated control by the system to human driver control.
 This request given from the system to the human driver indicates the transition phase. - 2.2.2.
 "Transition phase" means the duration of the transition demand. - 2.2.5.
 "Imminent collision risk" describes a situation or an event which leads to a collision of the vehicle with another road user or an obstacle unless an emergency manoeuvre is executed. - 2.2.6.
-Minimum Risk Manoeuvres - 2.2.6.1.
-"Minimum risk manoeuvre" means a manoeuvre performed by the system after the end of a transition phase as risk mitigation strategy in case the human driver has not resumed manual control of the vehicle. - 2.2.6.2.
-"Severe failure minimum risk manoeuvre" means a manoeuvre performed by the system as risk mitigation strategy in case of a severe ALKS or severe vehicle failure. - 2.2.7.
-"Emergency Manoeuvre" is a manoeuvre performed by the system in case of an event in which the vehicle is at imminent risk of a collision with the purpose of avoiding or mitigating a collision. - 2.2.8.
-Speed - 2.2.8.1 "Specified maximum speed" is the speed declared by the manufacturer up to which the system operates under optimum conditions. - 2.2.8.2 "Maximum operational speed" is the speed selected by the system up to which the system operates under current environmental and sensor conditions.
-It is the maximum vehicle speed at which the system may be active and shall be determined by the capability of the sensing system.
+"Minimum risk manoeuvre" means a manoeuvre performed by the system after the end of a transition phase as risk mitigation strategy in case the human driver has not resumed manual control of the vehicle. - 2.2.7.
+"Emergency Manoeuvre" is a manoeuvre performed by the system in case of an event in which the vehicle is at imminent collision risk with the purpose of avoiding or mitigating a collision.